 What is La Salle's Program?

 The Professional Clinical Counseling (PCC) degree at La Salle places an emphasis on the integration of theory and practice.
-It is a 60 credit-hour degree that can be completed part-time (three to four years), full-time (two to three years), or in an accelerated full-time weekend option.
+It is a 60 credit-hour degree that can be completed part-time (three to four years) or full-time (two to three years).
 Refer to the Schedule Options for more information.

 The required courses (48 credits) fulfill the educational requirements for licensure in the state of Pennsylvania (and most other states) as well as for certification by the National Board of Certified Counselors (NBCC).
 There are several choices to complete the additional 12 credits for the 60-credit degree.
 Students can continue taking courses in professional counseling, choosing from several electives or students can choose a minor in Marriage and Family Therapy, Addictions Counseling, or Industrial Organizational Counseling and Consulting.